 Psychiatry Redefined was founded to teach health-care providers a more effective, comprehensive approach to mental health care.
 Our training can provide you the tools and understanding to expand your practice through cutting-edge, research-based functional medicine evaluation and treatment.

 More than ever, today’s youth need our support.
 Through the practice of Functional Medicine, we can help to better address the youth mental health crisis threatening our adolescents and children.
-With Functional Psychiatry, we can start to make more of a difference.
+With Functional Psychiatry, we are making a lasting difference.

 Hetrick SE, McKenzie JE, Bailey AP, et al. New generation antidepressants for depression in children and adolescents: a network meta-analysis.
 Cochrane Database Syst Rev. 2021;5(5):CD013674.
 Published 2021 May 24. doi:10.1002/14651858.CD013674.pub2